Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 ### Browser console client with streaming output, which consumes data from the server

-Execute browser-client.js in the browser's console.
+Execute public/browser-console.js in the browser's console available by pressing F12 in Chrome.

 # How to test keyless authentication for Azure OpenAI on this express server